aiqqia/aiqqia/README.md

 - 🔭 I’m currently trying my hands on Competitive Coding, learning about REST APIs with Java Spring Boot Framework, and making test plan for sensor calibration.
 - 👯 I’m looking to collaborate on project ideas and participate actively in discussions and webinars about scientific advancements.
 - 🤔 I’m looking for help with Android Development and specifically Spring Boot Framework nd REST APIs.
 - 💬 Ask me anything.
-I would be happy to help.
+I would be more than happy to help.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/aiqqia/)
 - 😄 Pronouns: he/him